30 Practical Paris Travel Tips You Need To Know

 Personally, I still have not been to the Louvre or the Notre Dame, because there were other things I wanted to do/see more.

 If you can swing it, extend your trip to Paris by a few days more (even then, there’s still too much to do to fit it all into one trip).
 Give yourself time to slow down and fall in love with the city.
-Shift your mindset from knocking attractions off an itinerary and just live.
+Shift your mindset from knocking attractions off an itinerary and just roam around freely.

 Paris is one of the best places to do this.